For Your Sunset Years...

 Reverend Eugene Zerby and his wife Florence came to the Tucson area in the early 1960’s.
 To supplement their income of pastoring their church, Florence began opening her own home to the neighbors who were suffering from circumstances of growing old.
 After a time, and several different locales in the valley, Reverend Eugene retired from the active ministry to help his wife provide care.
 Each move came with more persons for them to help, and in 1986 they were able to move to the current location, 2501 N Soldier Trail (at Tanque Verde).
 Constrained by their own progressing ages, they were able to fully retire in 1995 and turn the helm over to their daughter, Jeannie, and her husband Bill.
 They remain today the owner/managers of Elderhaven.

 In 1998 Elderhaven Inc. became a fully recognized 501(c)3 not for profit corporation.
 Your tax deductible donation will directly benefit one or many of our residents.
-We can accept cash, check, Visa, Master Card, and Discover.
-Help Elderhaven help those who the Lord has brought to us.
+We can accept cash, check, credit cards, and online donations.